-From her intimate mehendi and haldi ceremony to the star-studded wedding and reception, Neha Kakkar wooed us all with her intimate and well-planned wedding.
-While you may be confused, uncomfortable or lost with the new rules of the pandemic, having an intimate wedding can be beneficial in the future as well.
+From a fun and casual haldi ceremony to a hatke wedding in Alibaug, Varun Dhawan and Natasha Dalal made the 2021 shaadi season a beautiful but private affair.
+And last year, Neha Kakkar wooed us all with her intimate and well-planned wedding as well.
+While you may be confused, uncomfortable or lost with the new rules of the pandemic, having an intimate wedding comes with many benefits.

 10 Benefits Of Having An Intimate Wedding